teddyld/pricing-calculator/README.md

 # pricing-calculator

-> A solar and battery pricing calculator I created for Lux Energy
+> A solar, battery, and electrical pricing calculator

 ## Tech Stack